JHernPR/MEGR-2157-portfolio/docs/assignments/A01/index.md

 https://thanhvtran.com/

 **A. Navigability:**
-Thanh's website is manageable and lets the reader navigate to any specific assignment or project in less than sixty seconds.
+Thanh's website is easy to navigate, and readers can reach any specific assignment or project in less than sixty seconds.
 Most projects are protected under NDAs, but they provide a brief description of his contributions and visuals to show the reader what he was talking about.

 **B. Reproducibility:**
 As noted, most of Thanh's projects are protected under NDAs, so the information is limited.
 The electric motor dynamometer caught my attention, especially since my current job involves engine dynos.
 The drawings include detailed measurements, but a colleague might not be able to reproduce it without asking logical questions.